EMDR Therapy

 Mindfulness-Based Therapy

-“For it’s not a one-size-fits-all.”
+“For mindfulness is not a one-size-fits-all.”

 What Is Mindfulness-Based Therapy?
 Mindfulness is like physiotherapy training for the brain.
 Our brain is constantly scanning the environment for risks and threats, instead of searching for pleasure and calm.
 This automatic habit has been a survival mechanism to respond quickly, efficiently and to prevent harm.
 On the flip side, this tendency can also hijack our whole system and cause considerable distress, anxiety and depression.
 Mindfulness trains the muscles in the brain to slow down this hijacking and tolerate difficult emotions, physical sensations and thoughts.
 For instance, we can’t stop thinking, but we can train the brain to pay attention to our immediate environment instead of being trapped in negativity.
 And just like physiotherapy, repetition of mindfulness skill builds new neural networks and synapses in the brain that can respond adaptively to psychological distress.